 It might be suggestible here to note that I offer collage sheets in the Steampunk Category which might do well for a little added flair via iron-on print-outs of any of the collage sheets we offer.
 These could then be assembled as per the Wiki How tutorial, for a real knock-out of an outfit!

 I'd like to remind any of you interested that this offering is sized much as some of the previously offered masks are, for an 11" by 17" sized sheet of printer paper.
-That's Legal Document size here in the states.
+That's Ledger size here in the states.
 It has a 1/2" border at its narrowest margin, so your settings for print should include this factor.

 Also, it is obviously best to reinforce any paper mask before adding your strings to their holes at both edges.
 I'd like to recommend card stock or any other lightweight card, but some of you may wish to back it with stiff fabric, or even iron it onto some smooth finished cloth with backing for stiffener.
 OR ironing it onto cloth (as in a printable iron on transfer process), followed by your choice of stiffened backing.
 Buckram might do nicely for either cloth or paper, as it's often used in mask making.